michaellambgelo/michaellambgelo.github.io/_posts/2023-06-07-linkstack.md

 ## My Self-hosted Link Sharing Hub

 I use LinkStack as an app at [link.michaellamb.dev][linkstack-app] and have added it to my social media pages as a link dashboard.
-I reguarly share a link to the app with new contacts to provide all the options to connect with me.
-There are even a few other users with their own pages hosted in the app.
+I often share the link to the app with new contacts to give them all the options to connect with me.
+There are even a few other users on my LinkStack with their own pages as the app has an admin feature and a registration toggle (disabled by default).
 My instance of LinkStack is running in the Raspberry Pi cluster<sup>[1][1]</sup> I have documented in the past<sup>[2][2]</sup>.

-[LinkStack][linkstack] is an open source project which provides a platform for hosting a website which solves link sharing and management of shared links.
-It offers a customizable page like Linktree, but with so much more to opportunity and freedom -- as long as you're comfortable starting a Docker container!
+[LinkStack][linkstack] is an open source project which solves link sharing and management of shared links.
+It offers a customizable page like Linktree, but with so much more opportunity and freedom -- as long as you're comfortable starting a Docker container!

 I trust the project's [documentation on GitHub][linkstack-repo] and recommend using that to determine how you might want to add this free and available resource to your web properties.